DataDog/integrations-core/fluentd/README.md

 ### Configuration

-Create a file `fluentd.yaml` in the Agent's `conf.d` directory.
+Create a `fluentd.yaml` file in the Agent's `conf.d` directory.

 #### Prepare Fluentd

-In your fluentd configuration, add a `monitor_agent` source:
+In your fluentd configuration file, add a `monitor_agent` source:

 ```
 <source>